massoncheg/forgejo-docs/docs/user/repo-mirror.md

 ![The push mirror entry is shown](../_images/user/repo-mirror/push_mirror_with_ssh.png)

 This public key can then be added as a deploy key on the target repository, how to add one varies by platform but generally it should be an option in the repository's settings.
-After adding the public key as the deploy key, you can go back to Forgejo and click the **Syncronize now** button and see that it works.
+After adding the public key as the deploy key, you can go back to Forgejo and click the **Synchronize now** button and see that it works.